10 Expert Tips on How to Choose Color Schemes for Your Infographics

-Finally, note that tertiary colors are obtained from the mixture of equal parts of a primary color and a secondary color.
+Finally, note that we got tertiary colours from the mixture of equal parts of a primary colour and a secondary colour.

-This mixture allows for the extension of a chromatic range so that we can see nuances between colors, such as orange-yellow or orange-red.
+This mixture allows for the extension of a chromatic range so that we can see nuances between colours, such as orange-yellow or orange-red.
 They are similar, but not the same.

-The colors we perceive are a result of how our brains respond to the stimulation of light in color receptors located in the iris, not a property of light.
+The colours we perceive result from how our brains respond to the stimulation of light receptors in the iris, not a property of light.

-That’s why we speak of impossible models, because colors vary according to the person and, of course, the species.
+That’s why we speak of impossible models, because colours vary according to the person and, of course, the species.

-In fact, some women also have yellow cones in addition to RGB cones, so they perceive colors that other people will never perceive.
+In fact, some women also have yellow cones besides RGB cones, so they perceive colours that other people will never perceive.

 How to Create Color Schemes

-Now let’s get back to adulthood: It’s time to apply all this theory to infographic design and the process of choosing the right color schemes.
+Now let’s get back to adulthood: It’s time to apply all this theory to infographic design and choose the right colour schemes.